BleepEcosystem/BLEEP-/crates/bleep-core/README.md

 # bleep-core

-**Core Protocol Types, Transactions & Invariant Enforcement â€” BLEEP Quantum Trust Network**
+**Core Protocol Types, Transactions & Invariant Enforcement — BLEEP Quantum Trust Network**

 `bleep-core` is the foundational crate of the BLEEP blockchain.
 It defines block and transaction structures, the mempool, protocol invariant enforcement, and the async bridge that connects the mempool to the consensus block producer.
 All other crates depend on `bleep-core`; `bleep-core` depends on nothing else in the workspace.